WHY AM I RUNNING—BECAUSE I CAN IMAGINE A WORLD WITHOUT BREAST CANCER

 By donating to my race, you can help give doctors and researchers at MSK the funding they need to make groundbreaking discoveries and conduct lifesaving clinical trials.
 Every dollar raised is another great stride towards progress—and brings us one step closer to a world without breast cancer.

-I have contributed $550 to start and will match the next $450 raised, with the goal of raising at least $5,000.
+This year I am setting the goal of raising at least $5,000, I have started us out with $1,000.
 Last year we raised over $4,000, so I am confident we will surpass our goal this year.
+Please give what you can to this great cause, every little bit helps!

 THANK YOU FOR YOUR SUPPORT!